 - Sailing – Take a sailing lesson in a traditional Hebridean sailing boat in the Sound of Raasay.

-- Abseiling – Abseiling is descending a rock via controlled rope and harness.
+- Abseiling – Abseiling, also known as rappelling, is descending a rock via controlled rope and harness.
 Raasay House runs programs where you can descend into Inver Gorge or down a waterfall (more advanced).
 Not for those afraid of heights!

 - Rock Climbing – Raasay is full of rocky crags perfect for climbing.
 Raasay House can organize guided rock climbing adventures with varying degrees of difficulty along the sea cliffs of Brochel.